 It’s a question that has stumped many a person looking to license music for a major project: shall I sync a well-known song by a major artist or look for an emerging act who might not be as recognisable?
-Fortunately, you’ll find a whole chapter about this in Unlocking the Sync, our free downloadable eBook.
+Fortunately, you’ll find a whole chapter about this in Unblocking the Sync, our recently published book.
 However, we’ll quickly disclose the pros and cons of each approach here.

 If credibility is a currency, then credible mainstream artists come with a prohibitive exchange rate.
 Indeed, even acts who aren’t critically acclaimed can still command a huge fee if they have a solid and devoted fanbase.
 Lacking even that?
 Well, if they’ve struck a deal with a major label early on in their career, you may find negotiations a tedious ordeal anyway – and probably not a cheap one.
 The majors may have been impacted by the deterioration of traditional revenue streams in the digital era, but they still drive a hard bargain.

 In contrast, the independent sector suffered much more in the post-Napster era, which is why many indie labels started enthusiastically looking towards syncing as one of the few areas of the music industry that could potentially be at all lucrative.
 Areas of the indie sector where were once extremely hostile to the idea of ‘selling out’ to corporate money are increasingly taking a more pragmatic approach, seeing it as an important revenue stream in an era of diminishing returns from music sales.